November 2, 2025 – Celebrating All Saints Day

 The Closing Hymn:

 Let us pray for our own needs and those of others.
-Comfort and heal all those who suffer in body, mind, or spirit, praying for Stephen, the Family of Steve Szabo, the Family of Pam DeLong Samela, Nathaniel and Sara; give them courage and hope in their troubles, and bring them the joy of your salvation.
+Comfort and heal all those who suffer in body, mind, or spirit, praying for Ginny, Don, Cindy and Carol K., the family of Becky Nelson; give them courage and hope in their troubles, and bring them the joy of your salvation.

 Opening Hymn: